-- 4.1 If a pupil's attendance falls below 90%, they become categorised by the DFE as a 'persistently absent' pupil and will be monitored closely by the school/attendance officer. - 4.2 Similarly if a pupil's attendance falls below 50%, they be categorized by the DFE as a 'severely absent' pupil and will also be monitored closely by the school/attendance Officer. - 4.3 Our schools will work with the local authority and other partners to engage all relevant services needed to identify and address the wider barriers to attendance these pupils are facing. - 4.4 Schools within the Matrix Academy Trust will inform the local authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period of 4 school days or more. - 4.5 There are various groups of pupils who may be vulnerable to high absence and become persistently absent (e.g. Looked after children, pupils with chronic illnesses etc.).
-The school will ensure it provides support to these pupils and work closely with all relevant external authorities where necessary. - 4.6 The school will use a number of methods to help support pupils at risk of persistent or severe absence to attend school.
-These may include: - Offering catch-up support to build confidence and bridge gaps in learning. - Meeting with the pupil and their parent to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Leading weekly check-ins to review progress and assess the impact of support. - Making regular contact with the pupil's parent to discuss progress. - Assessing whether an EHCP plan may be appropriate. - Considering whether an Early Help Assessment may be appropriate - Considering what support for re-engagement might be needed, including with regard to additional vulnerability. - 4.7 Where a pupil at risk of persistent or severe absence is also at increased risk of harm, the school will work in conjunction with all relevant authorities, e.g. social services, to support the pupil in line with the school's duty of care. - 4.8 The school will also bear in mind that the continuation of severe or persistent absence following intervention may, in itself, constitute neglect, and will escalate any concerns in this regard in line with the Child Protection and Safeguarding Policy.
+- 4.1 If a pupil's attendance falls below 90%, they will become a 'persistently absent' pupil and will be monitored closely by the school/Attendance Officer. - 4.2 If a pupil's attendance falls below 50%, they will become a 'severely absent' pupil and will also be monitored closely by the school/Attendance Officer. - 4.3 Our academies will work with the local authority and other partners to engage all relevant services needed to identify and address the wider barriers to attendance these pupils are facing. - 4.4 Academies within the Matrix Academy Trust will inform the Local Authority of any pupil who fails to attend school regularly, or has been absent without the school's permission for a continuous period of 4 school days or more. - 4.5 There are various groups of pupils who may be vulnerable to high absence and become persistently absent (e.g. Looked after children etc.) - 4.6 The school will ensure it provides support to pupils at risk of PA, in conjunction with all relevant external authorities where necessary. - 4.7 The school will use a number of methods to help support pupils at risk of persistent absence to attend school.
+These may include: - Offering catch-up support to build confidence and bridge gaps in learning. - Meeting with the pupil and their parent to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Leading weekly check-ins to review progress and assess the impact of support. - Making regular contact with the pupil's parent to discuss progress. - Assessing whether an EHCP plan may be appropriate. - Considering whether an Early Help Assessment may be appropriate - Considering what support for re-engagement might be needed, including with regard to additional vulnerability. - 4.8 Where a pupil at risk of persistent absence is also at increased risk of harm, the school will work in conjunction with all relevant authorities, e.g. social services, to support the pupil in line with the school's duty of care. - 4.9 The school will also bear in mind that the continuation of severe or persistent absence following intervention may, in itself, constitute neglect, and will escalate any concerns in this regard in line with the Child Protection and Safeguarding Policy.